thacherT1D/webdevstuff/Agile_Project_Management/Q2_Project.desc.md

 - Respond to form input and/or user events.
 - Connect to at least one external web API via Ajax.
 - Be deployed to a production environment.
+* CRUD
+    * Allow users to create, read, update, and delete data from a form
+    * Interact with a server-side A

+## Create and deploy a complete CRUD app

+Your web app should:

+Your API should:

+* API
+    * Must have atleast 2 API integrations
+    * Use express.js
+    * Have routes for create, read, update, and delete operations on multiple routes
+    * Be designed according to RESTful principles
+    * CRUD data from/to a relational database using SQL or an ORM
+* Auth
+    * Support functionality for three role types:
+        * A non-logged in user
+        * A logged-in user with limited permissions
+        * A logged-in superuser
+    * Support login via a social network
+    * Passwords should be hashed
+    * Use signed Cookies
+* Database
+    * Use PostgreSQL
+    * Be seeded with data
+    * Have a separate user for the application
+* Workflow
+    * Use a feature-branch workflow for your user stories
+    * Document dependencies in a `package.json` file
+    * Squash commits and issue pull requests rather merging directly to master

 ### Bonuses

 - Customize the color palette or theme of your front-end framework.
 - Optimize for various viewport sizes using responsive design.
+- Build an automated test suite to verify the HTTP server works as expected.
 - Develop a game instead of an application.
 - Or connect to external hardware like an Arduino or MIDI keyboard.